Bulk Messaging

 Availability

-Is only available to customers on an Enterprise plan.
+• Are on an active Enterprise plan.

 Intended Use